What is Azure Kubernetes Service on Azure Stack HCI?

 View and manage Kubernetes using on-premises tools or Azure Arc

-Once you've set up Azure Kubernetes Service on your Azure Stack HCI cluster and created a Kubernetes cluster, we provide a couple ways to manage and monitor your Kubernetes infrastructure:
+Once you've set up Azure Kubernetes Service on-premises and created a Kubernetes cluster, we provide a couple ways to manage and monitor your Kubernetes infrastructure:

 Azure Arc also enables you to manage your Kubernetes clusters with other Azure services including: